 One Object of Imitation for Us Is Our Own Experience

 This is commonly our own public school education.
 It goes something like this: I spent six hours a day in a classroom, and, therefore, my child must spend six hours a day doing school at home; I sat at a desk during that time, and, therefore, my child must sit at a desk during homeschool time; I spent my days working out of workbooks, therefore, my child must spend the day working out of workbooks.

 This imitation frequently results from fear and being overwhelmed.
 We think because we learned that way that it must be the way to learn, but it isn’t.
-A young child can learn all she needs to learn in one to two hours of reviewing her memory work and two to three hours of play and exploration in the home, the yard, the neighborhood, and any of the places around town you might need to visit.
+A young child can learn all she needs to learn in two to three hours of reviewing her memory work and two to three hours of play and exploration in the home, the yard, the neighborhood, and any of the places around town you might need to visit.
 This might be called passive learning, but classical educators often refer to it as poetic knowledge.
 It is more important than we often give it credit, probably because it can’t be measured on the standardized tests we took in our own school experience.

 You don’t have to be as organized, as creative, as rigorous, as comprehensive, or as intense.
 You can trust the program.
-If students needed more, Classical Conversations would have devised a curriculum that offers more.
-The program works.
+If students needed more, Classical Conversations would have created a curriculum that offers more.
+This program works.
 If you are overwhelmed or fearful trying to keep up with everyone around you or with your own expectations based on your school experience, just stop, take a deep breath, and find a moment to rest.